cyberlooper/OpenFLIXR2.SetupScript/README.md

 Also, Please DO NOT run this against a working instance of OpenFLIXR.
 I have no idea what that might do.
 Fortunately, OpenFLIXR is container-based, so you can spin up a new one and test it out there.

 ## Usage
+NOTE: OpenFLIXR 2.9 hasn't been release yey but will be released soon.

 As of OpenFLIXR 2.9, the setup script is included!
 To run the setup, you now can simply go to `/setup` in your browser!